ericjada/AURA/README.md

 - **Mini-Games**: Engage users with fun, interactive mini-games.
 - **User & Server Information**: Provides server and user information through custom commands.
 - **Command Logging**: Logs all command usages and bot interactions for auditing purposes.

+## Collaboration and AI Integration

+Throughout the development of this Discord bot project, I utilized the assistance of ChatGPT to brainstorm and refine key features like the AURA assistant and mini-games integration.
+With the help of ChatGPT's insights, I was able to enhance the bot's interaction logic and create a more user-friendly experience.

+Additionally, the project leverages LLava, a powerful vision-language model, for analyzing and processing multimodal data inputs.
+This integration has expanded the bot's capabilities, enabling it to respond to both textual and visual prompts with context-aware interactions.

 ## Prerequisites